neo4j-partners/hands-on-lab-neo4j-and-azure/Lab 0 - Sign In/README.md

 # Lab 0 - Sign In

-At the start of this lab, you should have received an information sheet.
-To begin, visit https://events.oneblink.ai and input the email you used to register for the lab, along with the event code (a 7-digit number) from the information sheet.
-Check the box to agree to the Terms and Conditions, and then click on Register.
+At the end of the first presentation, you will receive an event code.
+To begin the lab, visit [https://events.oneblink.ai](https://events.oneblink.ai) and enter the email you used to register along with the 7-digit event code.
+Check the box to agree to the Terms and Conditions, then click on Register.

 ![](images/05.png)